 The 14-chapter Our Changing Climate: Introduction to Climate Science (© 2014) text covers the fundamental principles in understanding Earth's climate system as a whole.
 The primary author of the text is Dr. Chad M. Kauffman (California University of Pennsylvania).
 Each chapter ends with ten Review and ten Critical Thinking Questions as well as essays.
 The textbook can be used independently or part of as the AMS Climate Studies course, which includes the Investigations Manual and RealTime Climate Portal.

 More about the textbook.

 More about the manual.

 The student website hosts the Current Climate Studies activities that compliment the topics in manual.
 The Weekly Climate News and current climate data are delivered weekly during the fall and spring semesters.
 All and then archived.

 More about the portal.

 Delivered via the faculty website, the Faculty Resource Material includes PowerPoint presentations and textbook figures as well as answer forms and answer keys.
-Available both in Word and PDF, or Respondus files compatible with campus course management systems.
+Available in Word and PDF, and Respondus files compatible with campus course management systems.

 More about the faculty resources.